Finding your way after high school is a challenging transition for many young adults.

 - Improve social skills to make friends and build relationships

-Next provides focused, impactful supports for individuals with autism or learning differences.
-As a department within the St. Louis Arc, Next helps teens and young adults navigate what is next in various aspects of their lives.
-Many individuals with autism or learning differences don’t need the intense support that most Arc programs offer.
-Next provides programs and support that help individuals find their motivation to navigate the future and accomplish their goals.
-The support offered in Next is limited to what is needed by the individual.
-From an extra nudge in the right direction to classes that teach living skills, we’ll help you identify what’s Next.
+Next provides focused, impactful supports for young adults with intellectual and developmental disabilities as they prepare for their future.
+As a department within the St. Louis Arc, Next provides various programs which support individuals navigate what is next in their lives.
+The support offered in Next is centered on what is needed by the individual.
+Through skill building, goal development, and social activities, young adults are able to identify and work toward their goals.
+From an extra nudge in the right direction to classes that teach living skills, we will help you identify what’s Next.

 Build skills to support you reaching your goals through individualized and group classes.